Carolyn Kloek, MD

 Fellowship Project: Evaluation of a Standardized, Case-Based Ophthalmology Curriculum for Medical Students

 Dr. Kloek has received numerous awards for her teaching and educational efforts.
 She was chosen as Teacher of the Year of the Harvard Medical School ophthalmology residency for her dedication and excellence in resident teaching in 2008.
 In 2009 Dr Kloek was awarded an HMS Shore Fellowship for her work in contributing to the development of the Mass.
 Eye and Ear Cataract Master, an innovative e-learning tool to train ophthalmology residents in the cognitive skills required in cataract surgery.
 Dr. Kloek was nominated for the Harvard Medical School Charles McCabe Faculty Prize for Excellence in Medical Student Teaching for Years 3 and 4 in 2011.
 She is currently a member of The HMS Academy.
+She has spearheaded multiple ophthalmology curricular initiatives including a case discussion series for medical students, a surgical curriculum, and a resident as teacher curriculum for the ophthalmology residency.
+Her research interests lie in improving resident surgical education and e-learning tools.

 As a Rabkin Fellow, Dr. Kloek developed an on-line, virtual patient, interactive ophthalmology curriculum for teaching ophthalmology to medical students and designed a study to assess the effectiveness of this curriculum.
 Also during her Rabkin Fellowship year, Dr. Kloek has studied the effectiveness of a new method of introducing cataract surgery to novice residents in a step-wise manner and designed a course on how residency programs can develop surgical curricula; this course has been accepted for presentation at the upcoming American Academy of Ophthalmology meeting.